White House to ask oil and gas execs to support Ukraine energy infrastructure | Headlines

 The meeting comes as Russia seeks to cut off Ukraine’s energy supplies and destroy infrastructure as winter approaches with missile attacks.
 "As you know Ukrainian energy assets are being aggressively targeted in an effort to take advantage of the winter's coldest temperatures and harshest weather conditions.
 Together, we can help to boost Ukrainian resilience," wrote David Turk, U.S. deputy secretary of energy, in a letter to oil and gas executives.

 The meeting is being convened by the Office of Cybersecurity, Energy Security and Emergency Response.
 It involves members of the Oil and Natural Gas Sector Coordinating Council, which includes 26 trade associations.
-The Department of Energy did not immediately respond to a request for comment.
+“This meeting is part of DOE’s continued, proactive engagement with industry to ensure that they are prepared to provide steady and reliable energy to their customers at home, while exploring areas of collaboration to support our allies abroad," the energy department said in response to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)